 CSB Compliance Program Coordinator

 Are you a leader in Healthcare compliance?
 If so, apply to be the next Compliance Program Coordinator with the Fairfax-Falls Church Community Services Board.
-This exciting position will assist in the implementation and oversight of the Fairfax Falls Church CSB's mandated compliance program, assist in planning and coordinating activities around the required 7 elements to further mitigate risk, and assist in measuring program effectiveness.
-Manages a team of compliance managers and provides consultation on major issues affecting the CSB service areas.
-Must possess the ability to collaborate across organizational departments, have clear communications both verbal and written, be able to problem solve, resolve conflicts, be experienced in root cause analysis, have a thorough knowledge of federal, state, and local regulations in order to provide flexible guidance, solving problems and issues as they arise for CSB staff and clients.
+This exciting position will assist in the implementation and oversight of the Fairfax Falls Church CSB's mandated compliance program, assist in planning and coordinating activities around the required nine (9) elements to further mitigate risk, and assist in measuring program effectiveness.
+You will manage a team of compliance managers and provide the CSB with advice on major issues affecting the CSB's service areas.
+The ability to collaborate across organizational lines, demonstrate clear verbal and written communication skills, and conduct root causes analysis are desirable.
+Candidates should have a knowledge of federal, state, and local regulations in order to provide flexible guidance, solving problems and issues as they arise for CSB staff and clients.

 Provides project management coordination for the CSB Director of Compliance and Risk Management;

 Coordinates and tracks strategic initiative of the Compliance Department and CSB;

 Provides policy analysis and consultation to the Director of Compliance and Risk Management on major issues affecting the CSB service areas;

 Participates in planning and coordination of multiple CSB projects and programs of considerable scope and complexity;

 Helps manage CSB Board responses and other sensitive confidential communications involving the office of Compliance and Risk Management;